logion-network/logion-test/README.md

 ### Account protection

+Below steps are executed by a new user which wants to activate the protection on its account.
+Essentially, the process consists in contacting two legal officers to ask them to become "friends" (in the recovery pallet sense).
+The legal officers, after doing their due diligence, may accept the request.
+Once both legal officers accepted, the new user may activate the protection on-chain.

+Note that currently, a legal officer has to send some tokens to new users.
+Otherwise, they would not be able to submit extrinsics.
+A better solution will be designed in the future.

 0. Deploy logion locally.
 1. Add [test accounts](https://github.com/logion-network/logion-wallet#test-users) to your [Polkadot extension](https://polkadot.js.org/extension/).
 2. Log in as a regular user (i.e. any account which is not part of the set of test legal officers).